 - Segment your readers based on lead source, location, or engagement.
 If you’re serving different communities in the same city, you might put up city events or community events.
 Which of those would a reader pay more attention to?
 You also want to increase the frequency of communication with engaged leads.
 Folks opening more of your emails should probably be in another list.

 Read more: How to personalize emails with dynamic content and merge tags in GetResponse.

 In the above example from Zillow, the content is tailored to the contact’s needs.
 This real estate newsletter uses details about the home a potential buyer saved in their profile and how the price of this estate changed over time.

 Did you know?
 GetResponse Email Creator comes with slick and mobile-responsive newsletter templates that you can start using right away.
-Start your free trial now and start building your campaigns in less than 5 minutes!
+Sign up for your free account now and start building your campaigns in less than 5 minutes!